fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-LoadShaperSeries is a series of LoadShaper components that shape load one after another in series.
+_Load Shaper Series_ is a series of _Load Shaper_ components that can shape load one after another at same or different _Control Points_.
+Deprecated: 1.6.0

 </dd>
 <dt>rate_limiter</dt>